 Stanford GSB Faculty Members Recognized for Outstanding Teaching

-Students choose Szu-chi Huang, Scott Brady, and Darrell Duffie for 2022 teaching awards.
+Students choose Szu-chi Huang, Scott Brady, Darrell Duffie, and David Dodson for 2021–2022 teaching awards.

 Marketing professor Szu-chi Huang received the 2022 MBA Distinguished Teaching Award. | Julia Yu